guillaumepotier/validator.js/README.md

 ### Callback Assert

-This assert allows you to all the custom rules / assert you want.
+This assert allows you to add the custom rules / assert you want.
 Just give a callback function that will be called with the value to be tested against.
 Return true for validation success, everything else if there is an error.

-Here is an example of test suite test showing how this assert works:
+Here is an example from test suite test showing how this assert works:

 ```js
 it( 'Callback', function () {